gabry1998/Self-Supervised-Anomaly-Detection/README.md

 <img src="https://raw.githubusercontent.com/gabry1998/Self-Supervised-Anomaly-Detection/master/outputs/computations/grid/image_level/gradcam/heatmap_and_masks_0.png"/>

 #### Explanation
-Textures defects are very hard to identify because of homogeneous patterns.
-Still, in the example we have an almost perfect scenario in BOTTLES, thanks to (assuming) easy object recognition in the images and his defects (real and artificial).
-In GRID we can see scars (2) isolated from the rest of classes, thanks to peculiarity of that defect (its literally a colored line over a homogeneous image).
-To improve Texture defect recognition we can apply more image augmentation, for example contrast, brightness, sharpening, etc to emphatize more the defect over the whole image and give the model a easier job.
+In the example we have an almost perfect scenario in BOTTLES, and the real defect (purple) are in the same region as artificial defects.
+In GRID we can see a more sparse distribution, caused by the homogeneous patterns in images and small defects hard to localize, still, we can see real defect overlapped on scars and polygon patches